Australian Football Championships night series: Winners

 The Victorian teams, which often recruited the best players from interstate, dominated the competition.
-During the history of the competition, no non-VFL club ever reached the Grand Final.
+During the history of the competition, no non-VFL club ever reached the grand final.
 The best performance by a non-VFL club was reaching the semi-finals, achieved three times: East Perth 1979, Claremont 1980 and North Adelaide 1986.

-Hawthorn, the VFL's dominant club in the day premiership from the mid-1970s until the early 1990s, and Essendon were the most successful clubs in this competition, winning four of the eight AFC night premierships contested (NOTE - Hawthorn also won the 1976 NFL Night Series and 1977 VFL Night Series held prior to the AFC series).
+Hawthorn, the VFL's dominant club in the day premiership from the mid-1970s until the early 1990s, and Essendon were the most successful clubs in this competition, winning four of the eight AFC night premierships contested.
+Hawthorn had also won the 1976 NFL Night Series and 1977 VFL Night Series, held prior to the AFC series.